The Italian Job: Vehicles

-Roger Beckermann's orange Lamborghini Miura in the opening scene is actually two cars.
+Roger Beckerman (Rossano Brazzi)'s orange Lamborghini Miura in the opening scene is actually two cars.
 The first was a Miura P400 that was sold as new afterwards.
 In 2015, it was located and authenticated by classic car expert Iain Tyrrell.
 The second car, tumbled down the chasm by the Mafia bulldozer, was another Miura that had previously been in a serious accident and was not roadworthy.
 Lamborghini confirmed in May 2019 that the Italian Job Miura (the roadworthy one) had chassis number 3586.

 The Minis featured in the climactic chase were 1275cc Austin Mini Cooper S models.
 Production took place just as the manufacturer, the British Motor Corporation, was preparing for the introduction of the Mk2 Mini, which was launched just before the film's public release.
 The Minis used were 1967 Mk1 models, fitted with future-dated 1969 G-suffix number plates to match the year of the film's intended release, despite that any 1969-registered Mini would be a Mk2, not a Mk1.
 BMC provided six new Minis (two of each colour) to the production at cost price.
-A further 25 were bought on the secondhand market via BMC's agent in Switzerland.
-Ten of these secondhand cars were Cooper S models and the remainder were standard 848cc models which were modified to various degrees to match the genuine 'star cars' as required for filming.
+A further 25 were bought on the second-hand market via BMC's agent in Switzerland.
+Ten of these second-hand cars were Cooper S models and the remainder were standard 848cc models which were modified to various degrees to match the genuine 'star cars' as required for filming.
 All 16 Mini Coopers were destroyed or rendered unroadworthy in the course of filming, along with nine of the replica cars, leaving six 848cc replicas surviving intact.
 These were abandoned in the film crew's storage unit in Turin when filming concluded and their subsequent history is unknown.

 Gold cost $38.69 per troy ounce in 1968, so four million dollars in gold bars would have weighed about 3200 kg, requiring each of the three Minis to carry about 1070 kg in addition to the driver and passenger.
 Since a 1968 Mini only weighs 630 kg, each of these vehicles would have had to carry 1 1/2 times its own weight in gold.

 The original Aston Martin DB4 belongs today to a private English collection.
 According to several sources, the "Aston" pushed off the cliff was a Vignale Lancia Flaminia mocked up as an Aston.
 The two Jaguar E-Types that suffer from the Mafia's revenge were restored to original condition.